Microsoft is getting ready to release Windows 10 build 1803.

 If you’re on one of these Windows 10 editions, you have the luxury of temporarily deferring feature updates.

-To upgrade to the Fall Creators Update, you should be on version 1703, also known as the Creators Update.
+To upgrade to the Spring Creators Update, you should be on version 1709, also known as the Fall Creators Update.
 If that’s your Windows version, you’re good to go.
 Before you upgrade, however, check off these pre-installation To-Dos:

 Create a Windows recovery drive.